Enhancing Bird Gardens

-- If aerial predators are a problem then place your bath under cover such as a tree or canopy.
-Under a tree will cause the bath water to get dirty faster but may save the lives of the wild birds you are attracting to your yard.
+- If aerial predators are a problem then place your bath under covers such as a tree or canopy.
+Under a tree will cause the bathwater to get dirty faster but may save the lives of the wild birds you are attracting to your yard.

 - If cats are a threat then put a fence made of chicken wire around the bathing area.

 - In the summer months keep your bath water in the shade if possible.
 This will help it not to overheat.
 A birdbath in the sun can be a hotbed of bacterial growth.

 - Conversely in the winter, placing birdbaths in the sun will assist the heater in keeping the water free of ice.

 - Bird Baths in a bird garden are like peanut butter and jelly (or jam).
 One is still good without the other but both are greatly enhanced when partnered together!

 Have A Question or a Great Story About Birds & Baths?